michaelrustam/ansible-project-18/README.md

 3. **Web Server Deployment**:
     - Install and configure a web server (Apache) on multiple nodes.
     - Install Git and clone a repository into the web application directory.
+    - IMPORTANT!!!
+Git repository containing the webapp iss hardcoded.
+It absolutely needs to be turned into a variable and declared in the variables section.

 4. **MySQL Database Deployment**:
     - Install and configure MySQL on a dedicated database server.